Dawn of the Monsters: Gameplay

 Each character has light attacks, heavy attacks (which can be held down to perform "heavy holds"), dash attacks, and the ability to block, dodge, and grab objects to swing or throw them at enemies.
-They also have five (which can be upgraded to ten) bars of "Rage", which can be built up by attacking enemies and buildings, and also by getting attacked.
-One or two bars of Rage can be used to perform one of three character-exclusive "Rage Attacks", some of which can inflict status effects like Burn (damage over time), Shock (paralysis), Erode (reduces defense), and Drench (reduces attack and movement speed), enhance the character's power, speed, defense, cancel attacks, or even alter how some attacks are performed as well as the effects they have (for example, by changing the weapon the character has equipped).
+They also have five (which can be upgraded to ten) bars of "Rage", which can be built up by attacking enemies and buildings, and also by getting damaged.
+One or two bars of Rage can be used to perform one of three character-exclusive "Rage Attacks", some of which can inflict status effects like Burn (damage over time), Shock (paralysis), Erode (decreases defense), and Drench (reduces attack and movement speed), enhance the character's power, speed, defense, cancel attacks, or even alter how some attacks are performed as well as the effects they have (for example, by loading ammunition, or changing the weapon the character has equipped).
 One bar of Rage can also be used to revive defeated players (in multiplayer), or execute weakened enemies (which heals the player by a certain amount in the process).
 Doing Rage attacks fills up a "Cataclysm" meter, which can be used to unleash the character's devastating ultimate attack.
 To further enhance the characters, the player can pick up to three augments (upgrades which are unlocked throughout the game), which can be used to grant a character special advantages, as well as boost strength, defense, speed, critical attack chance and damage, rage generation, or vampirism (which adds health-stealing effects to attacks).
 The player can also visit an in-game inventory and buy upgrades to increase health, add Rage bars, and double the Cataclysm meter.